inko-lang/inko/docs/source/getting-started/types.md

 This approach does mean that `inline` types come with some restrictions and
 caveats:

-- Fields can't be assigned new values, as copying the stack data means the assignment would only be visible to the copy used by the assignment.
+- Fields can only be assigned new values through owned references, and such assignments are only visible to borrows created _after_ the assignment
 - Borrowing interior heap data means that if an `inline` type stores 8 heap allocated values, borrowing the `inline` type results in 8 borrow count increments.